Understanding the Mirena Crash and Your Legal Options if You’ve Been Affected

 Mirena is the IUD manufactured by Bayer, a company with a history of contraceptives associated with adverse effects.
 Approved in 2000, the small plastic “T-shaped” device is intended to remain in the uterus for up to 5 years after it’s placed.
 Mirena dispenses levonorgestrel, a synthetic hormone, that prevents pregnancy.

-Symptoms of the Mirena Crash Begin After the IUD is Removed
+Mirena Crash Symptoms Begin After the IUD is Removed

 Some physical symptoms reported by women after their Mirena IUD was removed include: